SwitchyFeed/auto-test-course/README.md

 # auto-test-course
-Stepik course of Selenium AutoTesting!
+Sollution of Stepik course of Selenium AutoTesting!